thomasweaver/rambo-uni/task2/README.md

 # Task 2
-In this task we will look at provisioing and basic networking
+In this task we will look at provisioning and basic networking

 Using the same folder as previosly (rambo)